-The notification shall be made no later than two school days following the incident.
+The notification identifying the nature of the offense shall be made no later than two school days following the incident.
 The School Board requires the principal of the school the child attends, or other appropriate school personnel, to develop appropriate measures, in conjunction with the pupil's parent or guardian, for correcting such behavior.

-Legal Ref.: Code of Virginia, 1950, as amended, § 22.1-209.1:2(D).
+Legal Ref.: Code of Virginia, 1950, as amended, § 22.1-209.1:2.